arez/arez/README.md

   - safeProcedure+safeFunction => safeRun() or safeAction()
   - autorun stays the same!
   - react() => tracker()
-  - @Container* => @ArezComponent
   - Consider making active methods into verbs @Tracked => @Track

 * Add Async helper to extras.
 Can be canceled/disposed.
 Has an Observable state field that indicates current status.
 Triggers an "Action" on async completion.
 Useful for handling async http calls etc.

-* Add Spy event such as ContainerDefinitionStarted/ContainerDefinitionCompleted when defining container instances.

-* Add container (a.k.a. scope) to actions, ComputedValue and Observables???
+* Explicitly add component (a.k.a. scope) to Actions, ComputedValue, Observables etc.

 * Start releasing binary snapshot